pulp-platform/obi/Readme.md

 - `obi_mux.sv`: A multiplexer IP for the OBI protocol.
 - `obi_demux.sv`: A demultiplexer IP for the OBI protocol.
 - `obi_xbar.sv`: A crossbar interconnect IP for the OBI protocol.
+- `obi_err_sbr.sv`: A error subordinate, responding with the error bit set.

 ## License
 Solderpad Hardware License, Version 0.51